Loading Experience

 The horror lives in the tells.

 A figure at the back of an empty house — hands folded the way Jen’s are folded.
 A laugh someone tries to copy and can’t.
-A husband’s arm crossing the room with the wrong reach.
+A fiancé’s arm crossing the room with the wrong reach.

 By the time the rules break in act three, the audience has been watching them get built for ninety minutes.